xeon123/KCNA-notes/3 Containers with Dockers.md

 #### **Modern Ingredients for Containers**

+Docker brought together two key ingredients: Linux Namespaces and control groups (cgroups).
+Linux Namespaces provide a way to isolate processes at the kernel level, while cgroups allow for resource allocation and isolation.
+By combining these technologies, Docker created a lightweight containerization platform that provided strong isolation guarantees.

 1. **Linux Namespaces (2002)**
+    - In 2002, the Linux kernel was modified to include 6 new namespaces.
     - Key for containerization, isolating processes, network stacks, mount points, hostnames, and inter-process communication.
     - Examples include `PID`, `NET`, `MNT`, `UTS`, `IPC`, and `USER` namespaces.
         - `USER`: Isolate the user ID space allowing processes within a namespace to have their own unique set of ids seprarate from the rest of the system.